-I had a callout to a returning customer of mine.
-His milk chiller went down last Saturday night.
-It was running at 14 degrees during the day.
+I had a callout to a milk chiller that went down last Saturday night.
+It was running at 14 degrees the next day.
 My customer switched the chiller off for the night and switched it back on the following morning.
 Nevertheless, the chiller would not go any lower than 7 degrees.

-On a Sunday morning, the shop owner sent me a text and described the problem he was having.
-At first, I didn’t feel like going out for a fault assessment on Sunday, but then I remembered that my promise to my customers is the Same Day Service and I need to act upon my promise whenever I can.
-I also had some unfinished business with Burger King in Bedfordshire and a couple of personal appointments was coming up early in the week.
-I thought it will be too busy this coming week and I don’t want to put my customers on wait.
-Needless to say, I attended the job on Sunday.
+On a Sunday morning, the shop owner sent me a text and described his problem.
+At first, I didn’t feel like going out for a fault assessment on Sunday, but then I remembered that my promise to my customers is the Same Day Service, and I need to act upon my promise whenever I can.
+I also had some unfinished business with Burger King in Bedfordshire, and a couple of personal appointments was coming up early in the week.
+I thought it would be too busy this coming week, and I don’t want to put my customers on wait.
+I had no choice but to attend to the job on Sunday.

-When I arrived on site it was two Arneg multideck chillers connected end to end that was out of service.
+When I arrived on-site, I found two Arneg multideck chillers connected end to end out of service.
 It didn’t take me long to find the fault.
-But it took me two more hours to conclude this chiller has a leak in a location I cannot access and I will need to reattend with my labourer Kayne to get to the next step with this milk chiller.
+But it took me two more hours to conclude this chiller leaks gas in a location I cannot access, and I will need to reattend with my labourer Kayne to get to the next step with this milk chiller.

 We attended the following day.
-It is because we have experience in this field we swiftly removed a glass door, stripped this chiller of the fans panel and of the evaporator.
-We took the opportunity and cleaned the base of the case and proceeded to repair the evaporator.
+Because we have experience in this field, we swiftly removed a glass door and stripped this chiller of the fans panel and the evaporator.
+As you can see in the video, we took the opportunity to clean the case base and repair the evaporator.

 I closed this leak by brazing.
-We then proceeded to put the evaporator back in the case and joined the pipes.
-It is good practice to pressure test the system after it is assembled and so I did.
-Unfortunately the system didn’t hold the pressure and I had to remove the evaporator from the case again and take it outside for another pressure test.
+We then put the evaporator back in the case and joined the pipes.
+It is good practice to pressure test the system after assembling components, so I did.
+Unfortunately, the system didn’t hold the pressure, and I had to remove the evaporator from the case again and take it outside for another pressure test.
 Further testing proved there was another leak.
 I brazed the second leak and fitted the evaporator in the case.